ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 * Each user can have multiple profiles.
 * Once you run application, you will be able to open only /login or /signup pages. /login post request is deafult request from Spring Security.
 * While register, password stored in hashed format.
 * When you switch to the new profile after Spring Security login, you can switch profiles which belong to logged User.
-As you seen from table, user is foreign key fro profile.
+As you seen from table, user is foreign key for profile.
  New user registered in USER mode.
 You can make them in ADMIN mode only from database.
- * After registering or logging to user, you can create new profile which is gonna belong to current user.
+ * After registering or logging to user, you can create new profile which is gonna belong to the current user.

 #### Possible logins